jameskimmel/network-stuff/README.md

 ![Unbenanntes Diagramm drawio](https://github.com/jameskimmel/Wi-Fi/assets/17176225/34f24712-8576-4b58-b5b5-a9cdb634c768)

-What we see is the router on the left and how far the signal reached.
+What we see is the router on the left and how good the signal quality is in other rooms.
 Now if we install a repeater in the room3, the signal the repeater gets would be poor.
-But since the iPhone in the garden is not that far away, it would show a perfect full signal.
-This is true, it has full signal, but to a repeater that receives poor signal.
+But since the iPhone in the garden is one wall away from that repeater, it would show a good signal.
+Which is true, it has good signal, but to a repeater that receives poor signal.
+So in the end how have a poor expirience but your iPhone will show everything is great.
 So if we really can't use a cable connection for the repeater we should place it in room 2 or even better in room 1 and another one in room 2 and 3.
 That way you get good signal everywhere and ok signal in the garden.
 Or you could save a lot of money and energy by just installing a wired repeater in room 3 and get good signal everywhere including the garden.